 Bible study in the Martins’ basement apartment in 1958.
-Pictured from left to right: Pauline Reesor, Marc Reesor, Christian Chano, Deborah Martin, Harold Reesor and Mr. Chano from France, their first contact.
-(Photo courtesy of Tilman Martin)
+Pictured left to right: Pauline Reesor, Marc Reesor, Christian Chano, Deborah Martin, Harold Reesor and Mr. Chano from France, their first contact.
+(Historical photo courtesy of Tilman Martin)

-Tilman Martin knocks on doors as he begins to plant a church in Montreal Nord in 1958.
-(Photo courtesy of Tilman Martin)
+Tilman Martin knocks on doors as he begins to plant a church in Montréal Nord in 1958.
+(Historical photo courtesy of Tilman Martin)

 House in Ville Lemoyne on Montreal’s South Shore, where the Martins lived while studying French.
-(Photo courtesy of Tilman Martin)
+(Historical photo courtesy of Tilman Martin)

-Harold Reesor and Tilman Martin in the chapel at 11123 L’Archeveque, Montreal, in 1960.
-Reesor built the pulpit.
-(Photo courtesy of Tilman Martin)
+Harold Reesor and Tilman Martin in chapel 1960 at 11123 L'Archeveque, Montreal.
+Harold built the pulpit.
+(Historical photo courtesy of Tilman Martin)

 Pictured from left to right: Harold and Pauline Reesor, with Janet and Tilman Martin, holding their daughter Deborah, at the front entrance of the Institute Biblique de Montreal in Longueuil, where they studied French from 1956 to 1957.
-(Photo courtesy of Tilman Martin)
+(Historical photo courtesy of Tilman Martin)

-Pauline and Harold Reesor and Tilman Martin in their basement apartment on Avenue Lamoureux, Montreal, in 1957.
-(Photo courtesy of Tilman Martin)
+Pauline and Harold Reesor and Tilman Martin in basement apartment on Avenue Lamoureux, Montreal, in 1957.
+(Historical photo courtesy of Tilman Martin)

 Joshua Enns goes through less than two kilograms of flour each week baking bread for himself and his wife Laura.
 By comparison, the original inhabitants of the house they live in went through 45 kilos.